Waray-Waray gangs: Philippine Drug War

-By 2014 however, congressmen submitted House Bill No. 3691 which would make it illegal to name gangs after ethnicity, place, or religion due to racism.
-However, the name and gangs of Waray ethnicity still persisted.
+By 2014, congressmen submitted House Bill No. 3691 which would make it illegal to name gangs after ethnicity, place, or religion.
+The bill was conceptualized to stop racism caused by these gangs.
+However, the Waray-Waray gangs still persisted.
 In 2015 for example, Waray-Waray gang leader Jobert Española was murdered by unknown assailants in Binondo, Manila.
 He was once convicted of killing policeman SPO2 Nestor Dela Cruz.
 The year 2017 saw the individual capture of two Waray-Waray gang members in Caloocan and Valenzuela.
 This particular group had robbed two Indian nationals, and a Colt M1911 was recovered on one of them.

-However, there has been a resurgence in modern times of criminals and gangs who were inspired, and took their name, from previous Waray-Waray gangs.
+There has also been a rise of street gangs who were inspired by and took their names from previous Waray-Waray gangs.
 This include a local vigilante gang from Tacloban known as OG Imba: Waray-Waray Gang, who became infamous for their gang warfare.
-They were also one of the premiere vigilante groups in Rodrigo Duterte's War on Drugs.
 In 2018, remnant Waray gangs were reported by Chief Supt.
 Edward Caranza as gun-for-hire that targeted local chief executives and potential political candidates.
-Six of them were killed in a shootout with the police in a buy-bust operation during the height of the Philippine Drug War, in Barangay San Isidro, Rodriguez town of Rizal.
+Six of them were killed in a shootout with the police in a buy-bust operation during the height of the Philippine Drug War, in Barangay San Isidro, Rodriguez, Rizal.
 They were also involved in carnapping and robbery cases.

-A number of Waray criminals were targeted between the years 2019-2020 starting with the killing of Jason Cada on June 3, 2019.
-A year later, SPO3 Francisco Homeres Jr. was killed in an ambush in Abucay.
-August 2020 became the bloodiest month of the year, with five murders including former policemen.
-Those killed include Jason Golong, Pio Peñaflor and his son Alphy Peñaflor, Dennis Monteza and Constantino Torre.
 On the night of December 5, 2020, two members of a Waray-Waray group were killed in a police operation in Quezon City.
-The members were part of a gun-running and gun-for-hire group who also partake in drug-dealing and kidnapping.
+The members were part of a gun-running and gun-for-hire group who also partook in drug-dealing and kidnapping.
 One of those killed, Jhonny Radaza, was a former convict.
-A month later, four more members were killed in a rescue operation with the police after kidnapping a Chinese national.
+A month later, four more gangsters were killed in a rescue operation with the police after kidnapping a Chinese national.

 Ties to the Philippine Army

 Some of the members of the Waray-Waray gangs were former or active soldiers of the Philippine Army, including Eliseo Barres, Alfredo Mondares and Army Cpl.
 Pelagio Royera.
-It even came to the point where the police started investigating whether the army and the gangs have ties to each other due to the amount of high-caliber weapons and explosives recovered from these gangs.
-Most members however, were only thugs who had street training.
+This, and the amount of high-caliber weapons and explosives recovered, led to the police investigating whether the army and the gangs have ties to each other.
+Most members, however, were only thugs who had street training.

 Infamous gangs

-Many Waray-Waray gangs are differentiated from each other through unique names, primary activities, ethnicity or place of origin.
+Many Waray-Waray gangs are differentiated from each other by their unique names, modus operandi, ethnicities, or places of origin.
 Some of the most notorious are: